WebAccessVL: Violation-Aware VLM for Web Accessibility: Related Work

 Research on HTML synthesis primarily focuses on converting rendered website images into code. \citet{beltramelli2018pix2code} introduce an end-to-end method for generating code from graphical user interface screenshots using CNNs and RNNs.
 Building upon VLMs, \citet{lee2023pix2struct} leverage a pre-trained VLM to transform webpage screenshots into simplified HTML.
-More recently, the synthetic WebSight dataset~\cite{websight} provides HTML code paired with corresponding screenshots to facilitate research in this domain, and~\citet{image2struct} introduce a benchmark for evaluating VLMs on extracting structural information from images, including HTML code.
+More recently, the synthetic WebSight dataset~\cite{websight} provides HTML code paired with corresponding screenshots to facilitate research in this domain, and~\citet{image2struct} introduced a benchmark for evaluating VLMs on extracting structural information from images, including HTML code.
 Recent studies present datasets and benchmarks for HTML code synthesis using VLMs~\cite{web2code,interaction2code}, but these works do not focus on accessibility.

-{ \bf Vision-Language Models} have recently achieved remarkable progress by jointly learning from visual and textual data.
+\myparagraph{Vision-Language Models} have recently achieved remarkable progress by jointly learning from visual and textual data.
 A typical VLM architecture consists of a visual encoder, a vision-language connector, and a large language model (LLM).
 For instance, LLaVA~\cite{liu2023llava,liu2024llava15} is an open-source multimodal framework that leverages the language-only GPT-4 to generate instruction-following data in a multimodal setting and integrates a CLIP-based vision encoder with the LLM.

-Next, Qwen VL Series~\cite{wang2024qwen2vl,qwen25vl} supports multiple languages and can handle multiple images concurrently during training, building on the Qwen language models~\cite{yang2024qwen2}.
+Next, Qwen-VL Series~\cite{wang2024qwen2vl,qwen25vl} supports multiple languages and can handle multiple images concurrently during training, building on the Qwen language models~\cite{yang2024qwen2}.
 Many other deep-net architectures have also been proposed for VLMs.
 Models such as OtterHD~\cite{li2023otterhd}, mPLUG-Owl~\cite{ye2024mplug}, and InternLM-XComposer2-4KHD~\cite{dong2024internlmxcomposerkhd} are designed to utilize high-resolution images, while LLaVA-NeXT~\cite{liu2024llava16}, Mini-Gemini~\cite{li2024mini}, and MM1~\cite{mckinzie2024mm1} divide the input image into multiple crops.
 We show that prompting off-the-shelf VLMs yields some gains in accessibility compliance.
 In contrast, SFT on our proposed dataset, \name, combined with the negative guidance, significantly improves the model’s ability to correct accessibility violations.